-Men see women as just friends in four fundamental ways:
+Men see women as just good friends in four fundamental ways:

 1. He’s not attracted to you at all — which makes friendship really easy to maintain, without all the sexual tension of the “When Harry Met Sally” friendship.

-2. He’s taken and content in his relationship – which makes you off-limits, and even if he is attracted to you, he wouldn’t do anything about it.
+2. He’s taken and content in his serious relationship with someone else — which makes you off-limits, and even if he is attracted to you, he wouldn’t do anything about it.

-3. He’s hooked up with you before – so the mystery and excitement is gone and you can just enjoy each other’s company as friends.
+3. He’s hooked up with you before — so the mystery and excitement are gone and you can just enjoy each other’s company as friends.